Living Trusts

 • Other terms of the trust, including the fact that you can amend or revoke it at any time."

-Basically, if you aren’t good at or dislike working with your estate and finances it is wise to consult professionals in the field.
+Basically, if you need assistance or simply dislike working with your estate and finances it is wise to consult professionals in the field.
 Even if you are comfortable managing your investments it never hurts to get a second opinion.
 The first step is to find a reputable company and then compare fees and costs before you sign up.
-One of the first things you should do is check their Better Business Bureau rating at www.bbb.org.
+When contacting a financial advisor request a copy of their Part 2A Form ADV.

 Return to Part 10